 Searching for a community that Don could call home, Arlene considered The Hearth at Drexel for many reasons.
 “I was familiar with the continuing care retirement communities (CCRCs) and assisted living communities in the area because I was working as a geriatric care manager at the time,” Arlene explains.

 Arlene has a Doctorate degree in educational psychology and worked at the University of Pennsylvania (UPenn) for 20 years.
-There, she directed the Adult Oncology Nurse Practitioner Program.
+There, she was on the faculty of Penn Nursing, and directed the Adult Oncology Nurse Practitioner Program.
 Upon taking an early retirement from UPenn, Arlene opened her own geriatric care management agency where she worked for seven years before retiring.